Jaramogi Oginga Odinga University of Science and Technology

-Prof. Stephen G. Agong’, PHD, FAAS, has been the Vice Chancellor of JOOUST since 2013.
+Prof. Emily Achieng Akuno, has been the Vice Chancellor of JOOUST since August 2023 when Prof. Stephen G. Agong's term elapsed.

 Location

 It is located in the town of Bondo, in Siaya County in the western part of Kenya, approximately 62 km, by road, west of the city of Kisumu.
 The geographical coordinates of the university's main campus are 0°05'38.0"S, 34°15'31.0"E (Latitude:-0.093889; Longitude:34.258611).

 Overview

 JOOUST was founded in 2009, through a Legal Order, as Bondo University College, a constituent college of Maseno University.
 In 2013, the law was repealed and the university received its own charter as an independent institution of higher education.

 Academics

 As of February 2019, the university maintained the following academic units: